 Addressing the task words in questions

-When answering questions it is important to first identify what the question is asking.
+When answering questions, it is essential to first identify what the question is asking.
 This begins with addressing the verbs in the question.
 The next step is to also identify the knowledge, skills and background information required in order to successfully address the question.
 Marking schemes in assessments should not be ignored as this gives you an insight into what is being assessed and how the marks are allocated in each section.
-It is good practice to mark yourself with the marking scheme available before submitting any written work as this gives you an opportunity to evaluate your own work and to seek help if you think you are not quite addressing what is being asked of you before submitting the work.
+It is good practice to mark yourself using the marking scheme available before submitting any written work.
+This allows you to evaluate your own work and to seek help if you think you are not entirely addressing what is being asked of you before submitting the work.
 Don’t leave things to the last minute!

 Below are common task words that usually require you to write a shorter answer of one or two paragraphs.
 However, even with short answers, the goal is to be succinct and to express your knowledge toward what is being asked.
 Some common task words in questions from this course include;